The Irish Princess…

-The colour of St. Patrick was originally blue, but was later changed to green in reference to the shamrock he wore and used to explain the holy trinity to the pagans and also it relates to Irish nationalism.
+The color of St. Patrick was originally blue, but was later changed to green in reference to the shamrock he wore.
+The shamrock was used to explain the holy trinity to the pagans and it also relates to Irish nationalism.

 St. Patrick’s day began as a religious holiday and until the 1970s bars and pubs in Ireland weren’t allowed to even be open on St. Patrick’s day.
 Rumour has it that Americans are the ones who turned it into somewhat of a drinking fest and are the first to celebrate it with a parade.

 The first St. Patrick’s day parade in New York dates back to 1762 and it is the largest and longest in the world.

 My view of the parade from the double decker bus that I got to ride on IN the parade!!